ZacharyFolk/wutuknow/README.md

 ## Credits

-Vite Template React is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).
+Built from a Vite Template React is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).

 ## License